matus-chochlik/oglplu2/README.rst

 Some of the more important command-line options are described below:

 --help              Display the help screen.

+--clean             Does a clean reconfigure.

+--build             Also builds the examples if possible.

 --prefix PATH       Specifies the installation prefix path for cmake (sets
                     the value of the CMAKE_INSTALL_PREFIX variable).